Maximilian Brückner: Career

-Maximilian Brückner graduated from the Otto Falckenberg School in Munich, and received his first engagement at the Munich Volkstheater.
+Brückner graduated from the Otto Falckenberg School in Munich, and received his first engagement at the Munich Volkstheater.
 He was one of the students selected in 2001 by theater director Christian Stückl for the summer academy for Baierisches Volksschauspiel.

-In a new production Brückner took over the role of Boanlkramer in Kurt Wilhelm's play The Brandner Kaspar and eternal life.
+In a new production, Brückner took over the role of Boanlkramer in Kurt Wilhelm's play The Brandner Kaspar and eternal life.
 Aged 23, he took over the leading role from veteran actor Toni Berger, (1921–2005) who had embodied this in the original staging more than 1000 times.
 He describes his role as a "blend of Pumuckl, Marilyn Manson and Gollum of The Lord of the Rings.
 The Boanlkramer is not stupid.
 He's like a little kid given power over an army".

 Since 2003, Brückner has also appeared in numerous film and television productions.
 In 2004, he played 'the Mammon' in Everyman at the Salzburg Festival.
 Then in October 2006, he worked together with Gregor Weber (as Stephan Deininger) on Tatort as crime scene investigator Franz Kappl, broadcast on Saarland Radio.
 After the filming of the seventh episode (broadcast in January 2012), the contracts with the actor was not renewed.
 He did not like his overambitious character.
 In 2012, Brückner had a small role as a German officer in Steven Spielberg's war epic War Horse.